pingidentity/webinar-pingfed-pingam/README.md

   - these are used later
   - this has to be executed only once

+To build the java code, two options are available:

 **Option 1:** Java and Maven are available:

 - `make build_all`
-  - builds all java code and docker images.
-Open the file for more details if desired
+  - builds all java code and docker images

 **Option 2:** Maven is not available: